What are my rights?

 It’s wise to appoint an alternate representative.
 This is someone who can step in if your first choice can no longer act.

 You aren't always required to, but it's always a good idea to appoint a monitor.
-A monitor’s job is to keep an eye on the representative(s).
+A monitor’s job is to keep an eye on the representative.
+Nidus has a helpful fact sheet on the role of a monitor.

 Where a representative is authorized to help you with your routine finances, you must appoint a monitor, unless: